 Conventional loans are any loans that are not guaranteed by the federal government.
 This allows the mortgage lenders to place more flexible terms on them.
-For instance, a conventional loan can be a fixed rate loan, an adjustable rate loan, or a loan with unique terms and conditions that are set by the mortgage lender.
+For instance, a conventional mortgage can be a fixed-rate loan, an adjustable-rate loan, or a loan with unique terms and conditions that are set by the mortgage lender.

-The credit and underwriting standards for conventional loans are higher than government-insured loans, and the loan standards for approval are based on predetermined loan to value ratios and the borrowers credit history.
-Normally, a 5% down payment is required for conventional mortgages, unlike FHA or VA loans.
+The credit and underwriting standards for conventional mortgages are higher than government-insured loans, and the loan standards for approval are based on predetermined loan to value ratios and the borrowers credit history.
+Normally, a 5% down payment is required for conventional mortgages, unlike FHA loans or VA loans.

-If you'd like more information on conventional loans, or any other type of mortgage loan, we are here to help.
+If you'd like more information on conventional mortgages, or any other type of mortgage loan, we are here to help.
 Contact us today!